-Interdisciplinary learning takes place between different subject groups to encourage broader perspectives on complex issues and deeper levels of analysis and synthesis.
-It is the process by which students come to understand bodies of knowledge and modes of thinking from two or more disciplines and then integrate them to create a new understanding.
+Interdisciplinary learning, between different subject groups, encourages broader perspectives on complex issues and deeper levels of analysis.
+In this process, students come to understand bodies of knowledge and modes of thinking from two or more disciplines and then integrate them to create a new understanding.
 Students demonstrate this by bringing together concepts, methods or forms of communication to explain a phenomenon, solve a problem, create a product, or raise a new question in ways that would have been unlikely through a single discipline.

 For more information, access this link on Interdisciplinary Learning